RAVEN'S RELICS - WHERE AUTHENTICITY IS A PRIORITY!!!

 I AM ACTIVELY LOOKING FOR COLLECTIONS OR SINGLE PIECES!
 IF YOU WANT TO GET THE MOST OUT OF YOUR COLLECTION, OR SINGLE PIECES, THIS IS WHERE TO GO!
 I OFFER A VERY FAIR 70 - 80% OF YOUR ARTIFACT VALUES!

-Hello fellow collectors, My name is Paul Frey, and I have been involved with the Indian artifact hobby for over 55 years!
+Hello fellow collectors, My name is Paul Frey, and I have been involved with the Indian artifact hobby for forever!!!
 I handle mostly Pa. and north east artifacts, but will offer anything that's authentic and of interest.
 I have a 10 day any reason return, with a GUARANTEE of AUTHENTICITY.
 More time if requested, but after that, the artifact may be returned if deemed not authentic.
 Every artifact I sell is first examined for correct typological criteria, then microscopically examined for patination and weathering details.
 In my opinion, I believe the first two priorities an artifact must have, are authenticity, and verifiable provenance.
 Click on the photos to enlarge them.
 EXCLUSION: I do my best to describe each artifact as best as I can, noting field dings, breaks, glue residue, etc., however, I may miss one or two in larger lots.
 I do guarantee the authenticity however.
 In most cases, if you feel the need to return only one or two artifacts from a lot, I prefer to have the entire lot returned for a complete refund, rather than just a few pieces.
 On large field grade lots, it's easy to miss a few dings, but this can normally be seen in the photos.
 Please look at the photos carefully, and ask any questions prior to buying if your not sure, or you need a better description.

 I also offer consignment sales of your artifacts, entire collections, or single pieces.
 Please contact me for details and rates.
 I offer collection appraisals and authentication of Pa. and north east artifacts.
 Email me for information, or any questions and concerns.
 And the only fair way to sell artifacts, is first come-first serve.
 If two people want the same piece, the first email or contact get's it.

 I accept paypal, checks, M.O., cash, BUT, please note that I do not have checkout from the store.
-PLEASE EMAIL ME FOR INFORMATION ON ANY ARTIFACT YOUR INTERESTED IN, AND PAYMENT INFORMATION.
-PKFREY@HOTMAIL.COM.
+PLEASE EMAIL ME FOR INFORMATION ON ANY ARTIFACT YOUR INTERESTED IN, AND PAYMENT INFORMATION. [email protected].
 I consider REASONABLE offers on anything your interested in !
 Thanks for looking!!

 PLEASE NOTE: Unless prior arrangements are made, if payment isn't received within 7 days, I reserve the right to relist and sell any artifact.